nenyehub/ftxusderivatives-python/README.md

 Install ftxusderviatives-python: `pip install ftxusderivatives-python`

 Here's some example code to get started with.
-Note that API calls required authentication will not work if you do not enter your API key.
+Note that API calls that require authentication will not work if you do not enter your API key.

 ```python